Fresh Blackberry Margarita Cocktail

 I don’t need an excuse to make a margarita but I can’t deny Cinco de Mayo is a good reason.
-It’s party central in the US (even if not so much in Mexico!).
 These Fresh Blackberry Margarita Cocktails are worthy of the celebration…or any time for that matter!

 Still, another better late than never I hope because I really wanted to make this one happen, especially since I’ll be taking a big pitcher of these Blackberry Margaritas to a party tomorrow and it’s nice to have a post on my blog for those who are interested in recreating them at home.